passlab/ImagePipeline/README.md

 # To compile and run
-To use customized installed OpenCV library, set OpenCV_ROOT_DIR cmake variable so it will find the one you need.
+To use customized installed OpenCV library, set OpenCV_ROOT cmake variable so it will find the one you need.

 ```
 mkdir build

 cd build

-cmake -DOpenCV_ROOT_DIR=opencv_install_folder ..
+cmake -DOpenCV_ROOT=opencv_install_folder ..

 make